 Other interesting Flying Club Features

 If you would be able to accumulate enough miles to use without flying or will fly on one of their partner airlines, Virgin Flying Club offers some great value redemptions and plenty of options for topping up miles.
-You can find more information here.
+With the recent addition of KLM/Air France to the list of partner airlines, earning and maintaining status is much easier.
+There is also a much bigger choice of European destinations and if you live in the regions, the connections with Air France and KLM could make more sense than BA.

 *Turning Left for Less is a journalistic website.
 Nothing here should be construed as financial advice, and it is your own responsibility to ensure that any product is right for your circumstances.
 Recommendations are based primarily on the ability to earn miles and points and do not consider interest rates etc.